ten-protocol/go-ten/design/fast_finality.md

 They then persist the rollup, so that they have a record of which light batches have been confirmed on the L1.

-### High availability
+### Resilience

+#### Goals

+The sequencer holds three important types of data:

+1. Transactions submitted but not yet included in a light batch
+2. Light batches (including their transactions)
+3. Rollups

+In the case of failover, (1) can be dropped if needed, while (3) can be recovered from the L1 chain (once submitted) or recreated (provided the light batches are available).
+Thus, during failover, the key concern in terms of data resiliency is (2).

+In addition, while it is acceptable to break the one-second soft-finality guarantee during failover, we should still seek to minimise the recovery time.
+Solutions that require, for example, the full reingestion of the L1 chain are unworkable.

 #### Cluster configuration

-The sequencer can run a cluster of multiple hosts and enclaves to achieve high-availability.
-The setup must consist of `n` host/enclave pairs.
-This approach was selected over having `n` hosts all speaking to `m` enclaves for several
-reasons:

-* By allowing host/enclave pairs to be colocated and reducing the number of duplicated messages, performance is improved
-* It is easier to reason about whether the host and enclave are up-to-date

-To increase resilience, neither the hosts nor the enclaves share databases, with data redundancy achieved through message passing instead.
-Due to the long "catch-up" time for a freshly started host or enclave, all the host/enclave pairs should be active at once, with a leader host/enclave pair that produces light batches and rollups, and follower host/enclave pairs that process and store these light batches and rollups.
+To achieve the desired data resiliency and recovery times, the sequencer can run a cluster of `n` nodes, each backed by a separate database.
+All the nodes are active at once.
+A leader node is selected to be the sole producer of light batches and rollups, while the follower nodes behave like regular nodes, receiving the light batches via a gossiping process and retrieving the rollups from the L1.
+Other network nodes treat each node in the cluster as a regular node (e.g. transactions are gossiped normally, and not targeted specifically at the leader node).

+In the event that a follower crashes, it can be restarted and recover data from the leader, just like a regular node.
+If the leader crashes, a single light batch (the latest) will be lost.
+TODO - HANDLING THIS LOST LIGHT BATCH

 The cluster's leader is selected via an RPC operation on the host.
 It is the responsibility of the sequencer's operator to monitor the healthiness of the hosts and enclaves, assign new leaders, and restart any down hosts and enclaves.

-#### Data recovery in case of failover

-There are three key types of data held by the sequencer:

-1. Transactions not yet included in a light batch
-2. Light batches (including their transactions)
-3. Rollups

-Of these, (1) can be dropped if needed, and (3) is recoverable from the L1 chain.
-Thus the key concern in a failover event is the preservation of light batches.

-No special handling is required to keep the sequencer hosts and enclaves up to date during normal node operation.
-Transactions and light batches are gossiped around the network and stored locally by each node.
-Rollups are retrieved from the L1 blocks.

-##### Host failover

-The key risk for the host is that it will failover at the point where it has received a light batch from the enclave, but without distributing it to the network.

-  * POLL ALL LIGHT BATCHES FROM THE SEQUENCER'S ENCLAVES (OR JUST PREVIOUS LEADER?) - TO FIND MISSING LIGHT BATCHES
-  * HOW TO KNOW ALL LIGHT BATCHES HAVE BEEN DISTRIBUTED?
-POLL FOR LATEST AND DISTRIBUTE BASED ON THAT?

-##### Enclave failover

-The key risk for the enclave is that it will failover at the point where it has committed a light batch to the database, but without the light batch having been correctly stored by the host.
-When the enclave comes back online, its chain of light batches may have forked from the sequencer's other enclaves.

-The RPC mechanism used by Obscuro does not allow for a two-phase commit (to ensure that the light batch is committed by the enclave if and only if it has been committed by the host).
-Instead, OVERWRITING.
-BUT THIS WOULD PROBS CAUSE ISSUES FOR FRONT-RUNNING.

-##### Simultaneous failover

-TODO
+This approach was selected over a number of alternatives:

+* _Having `n` hosts all speaking to `m` enclaves_: The selected approach is simpler and more closely aligned to our current implementation (which assumes one enclave per host, and vice-versa)
+* _Having a single node that is restored from backup_: Recovery would be much slower in this approach, as a governance action would be required to whitelist the new sequencer attestation in the management contract.
+Recovery of the latest light batches would also be dependent on requesting them from network peers, which would be more complicated than recovering them from specific, sequencer-operator controlled nodes

 ## Future work